-If you're a soon-to-be bride who hasn't turned to Pinterest to plan your wedding, you're among the minority.
+If you're a soon-to-be bride who hasn't turned to Pinterest to plan your wedding, with all due respect, you're missing out.
 Our friends at the major inspo-serving website tell us there are over four billion (yes, with a B) different pieces of wedding content for you to sift through, so it might be worth checking out.

 This loose, wavy low bun on Jessica Alba is one of the first to pop up when you search messy updos on Pinterest.
 It's slightly parted in the middle with small sections pinned back on either side for a modern Victorian-era vibe.